swiftlang/swift-evolution/proposals/NNNN-spm-static-deps.md

 The code imported from `MySPMUtils` can then be used normally.
 In this case, we use it to generate the `Package` required for the manifest.

-Alltogether, we get the following code for a complete `Package.swift` manifest file.
+Altogether, we get the following code for a complete `Package.swift` manifest file.

 ```swift
 // swift-tools-version: x